-For more than 275 years, we've been helping children and young people to develop their skills and emotional health, finding them permanent, loving homes and upholding their rights, creating a change that lasts a lifetime.
+For nearly 300 years since our establishment as The Foundling Hospital, we've been helping children and young people to develop their skills and emotional health, finding them permanent, loving homes, upholding their rights and creating change that lasts a lifetime.

 In the past year*:

 - The Coram Group has provided direct support to more than 118,000 children, young people, parents and carers, supported over 375,000 children and young people through our education and early years programmes, and continued direct and virtual delivery in every area throughout the pandemic.